CheetahTemplate3/cheetah3/docs/dev_guide/patching.rst

 {setup.py} or it won't be installed.

 The tests are in the {Cheetah.Tests} package, aka the {Cheetah/Tests/}
-directory of your CVS sandbox.
+directory of your git sandbox.
 Most of the tests are in {SyntaxAndOutput.py}.
 You can either run all the tests or choose which to run: